MarkReddy87/project-1---mindfullness/README.md

-# Mindfullness - Become a better you
+# Mindfulness - Become a better you

 Welcome!
 [View live Project here]()

 # About this Project
-I have chosen to base my first project on mindfullness.
+I have chosen to base my first project on mindfulness.
 This is something that is very important to me personally and I feel it should be a big part of your daily life no matter who you are.
 Everyone has their struggles in this world!
 I am creating this site to make people aware that there are many things you can do to that will improve the state of your mind and body as well as your general well being.
 The stress of a busy life can really takes its toll.
 I have learned a lot through my own personal journey and would like to share some of what has helped me through the tough times.

 On this site I will concetrate on four aspects of wellbeing that I deem to be essential to a healthy balanced mindset.
 These will include Yoga, Meditation, Self Care and Exercise.